AlbertMontolio/Library/Advanced_HTML_CSS/cheetsheet.md

   </div>
 ```

 Now we have a nice structure.
 But things are not in their place.
-We want to position the elments now
+We want to position the elements in our webpage.

 To position the `div`s in our Web Page, we use two technologies:

-- flexbox
+- The Flexbox technology
-- position relative, absolute pattern
+- The position relative, absolute pattern

-# Flexbox
+# The Flexbox technology

 Flexbox is absolutely amazing.
-It helps us to position elements over our website.
-There is a lot of documentation.
-Best documentation is here:
+It helps us to position elements in our website.
+There is a lot of documentation on the internet.
+The best resource by fare is this one:

 ```html
 https://css-tricks.com/snippets/css/a-guide-to-flexbox/
 ```

-The basics. you have a main div, the container, and you have elements inside that you want to allocate.
+Let's speack about the basics of Flexbox.
+You always have a big container, which includes some elements inside, that we want to position.

+In our banner, we want to position the title in the center of the screen.
+The banner would be the big container, and we will position the title, relative to the container.

+When you want to position stuff in your webpage, you can use this trick:

+>Put background colors in every element to see them clearly, otherwise they are all white and you don't see their positions.

-Let's center the title.
+Let's paint the background for the `banner`:

-Before that, let's see our banner. let's put some background-color

 ```css
 .banner {